Soccer player Anton Walkes, 25, dies in Florida boat crash

 “Anton made those around him better people in all areas of life and represented Charlotte FC to the highest standard both on and off the pitch,” Tepper said.

+Fans began laying flowers outside of the east gate of Charlotte’s Bank of America Stadium on Thursday.
+A vigil was planned there in the early evening.

-Walkes began his career with English Premier League club Tottenham and also played for Portsmouth before signing with Atlanta United in MLS.
+Walkes began his career with English Premier League club Tottenham and also played for Portsmouth before signing with Atlanta United in the MLS, where he spent three seasons.

 The MLS released a statement saying “there are no words to describe the sorrow of everyone in Major League Soccer today.”

-Note: This story was first published on Jan.
-19, 2023.
-It was updated on Jan.
-20, 2023, to correct that authorities now say Walkes was a passenger, not an operator, of one of the boats.